The information you need from a team you can trust.

 How is the vaccine given?

 Just like the flu vaccine, the vaccine is injected into the muscle.
-These COVID-19 vaccines require two doses, an initial vaccination, and repeat vaccination 3 or 4 weeks later.
-There are other vaccines under investigation that need only one dose, but we do not know when, or if those vaccines will be proven safe and effective.
+The Pfizer and Moderna COVID-19 vaccines require two doses, an initial vaccination, and repeat vaccination 3 or 4 weeks later.
+The Johnson & Johnson vaccine only requires one dose.

 How long will I be protected from COVID-19 with the vaccine?